nikkun1028/IntroAPIs_FinalProject/README.md

 <br />

 ## Problems/Concerns:
 Wanted to add more to the database about Monsters too, but it's going to be useless for this project (since it's not connected to any of other tables) so I decided not to include here.
 Also I gave up implementing Armors tables since I thought connecting 6 different tables to just Player table might be too much.
-Less data.
+I wanted this project to be less data. 😃

 <br />
 <br />